How to generate the Design History File for your medical device

 Key resulting documents: SBoM - SOUP - Software Configuration Report

-Document description: An SBoM - SOUP - Software Configuration Report identifies and details all software components, including commercial, open-source, and Software of Unknown Pedigree (SOUP), their dependencies, and configuration settings within the medical device
+Document description: An SBoM - SOUP - Software Configuration Report identifies and details all software components including commercial, open-source, and Software of Unknown Provenance (SOUP), their dependencies, and configuration settings within the medical device

 Create:

-• Connect GitHub repository to Ketryx or submit dependencies via a supported format, such as CycloneDX - see, e.g., MAN-03 and Working with CycloneDX
+• Connect GitHub repository to Ketryx or submit dependencies via a supported format, such as SPDX or CycloneDX - see, e.g., MAN-03 and Working with CycloneDX

 Metadata